techtikal/dobumarts/README.md

 # Note to Repository Viewer
 Hi!
 This is my first repository on GitHub, I am using it to create my website project.

-# Dubo Martial Arts Website Project
+# Dobu Martial Arts Website Project
 This is a project that is being done in University.
 I am using GitHub's pull and merge systems to help with development.

 This repository only website files.
 Any documentation or concept and/or test plans are documents that remain private.